desmarais-patrick/Timesheet/README.md

 continuous improvement but also making sure your hours sum up to 40 at the
 end of the week, this app may also be used as a time logger before the
 translation into your managers' favorite time-logging software.
-(Note to myself: what about a feature to facilitate the export into popular applications using their API or a some format.)

 FIRST PHASE (CURRENT)